 Autobiography | Ballet | Books | Cyber Ashram | Dolls | Gardens | Kinesthetic | Meditation & Prayer | Recipes | Rhythmic Dance | See America | Sew for Kids | Sitemap | Spirituality | Stan Schaap | Stories | Yoga

 The setting is a little village near the North Sea in Holland.

 Snow has blown in from the northwest overnight, reflecting brightly in the

 Twins, Anneke and Hans are up early and will be heading to a church service with their parents.
 Fortunately, they'll only have to walk a few blocks as it would be too slippery to ride bikes.

 [In Holland, Christmas is celebrated over two days, December 25th and 26th.
-Christmas Eve or the morning of the 25th is reserved for church services.
-Children receive most of their gifts on a separate day just for them - the eve or day of Sinterklaas, December 6th.
-This frees up the 24th and 25th for family visits with good food and many toasts.]
+The morning of the 25th is reserved for church services.
+Children receive most of their gifts on a separate day just for them – the eve or day of Sinterklaas, December 5th.
+This frees up the 25th and 26th for family visits with good food and many toasts.]

 Hans and Anneke are each dressed in snow pants, jacket, cap, scarf and gloves; it takes a while to get ready for the trek.
 Ma and Pa are wearing their long heavy coats, each with a scarf wrapped several times around their neck; gloves completing their outfits.